Part of the Florida For Grown Ups Guide.

 At the end of the day, why not stretch your legs and take a wander down the 1970s pier?
 Although the pier has been ‘under construction’ on both my visits, it’s still open to the public and it’s a good place to catch the last of the evening sun – with the pelicans.

-If you can find the time to spend the night in St Pete’s, all the better – because it has plenty of nightlife and some of the best seafood eateries (like the 42nd Street Shrimp Store for example!)
+If you are able to spend the night in St Pete’s, all the better – because it has plenty of nightlife and some of the best seafood eateries (like the 42nd Street Shrimp Store for example!)

-On both occasions we stayed, we have chosen the Hilton Bayfront and the Hollander (a little further into the city).
+On both occasions we stayed, we have chosen the Hilton Bayfront and the Hollander.
 Although both were lovely and modern, I’d choose the Hollander as it was just that little bit more welcoming – and it had a cool residents bar (ideal cocktail drinking until the early hours).

 Typical of a place that doesn’t take itself seriously and where life is best lived relaxed, you will also find some lovely, quirky, Caribbean style houses in St Pete’s, which are bound to put a smile on your face.